Compiling for Android¶

 In most cases, using the built-in deployer and export templates is good enough.
 Compiling the Android APK manually is mostly useful for custom builds or custom packages for the deployer.

 Also, you still need to do all the steps mentioned in the Exporting for Android tutorial before attempting your custom export template.

-For compiling under Windows, Linux or OSX, the following is required:
+For compiling under Windows, Linux or macOS, the following is required:

 SCons 3.0+ build system.